hufuman/crashstat/README.md

 crashstat
 =========

-whole sdk to generate crash dmp and view statistics of all dmps
+Full sdk to generate crash dmp and view statistics of all dmps

 Architecture